telerik/reporting-docs/knowledge-base/web-designer-in-webforms-page.md

 </body>
 ````

-The [Web Report Designer]({%slug telerikreporting/designing-reports/report-designer-tools/web-report-designer/overview%}) is a pure jQuery widget and needs to live outside the ASPX Form in order to behave as expected, without making post-back requests.
+The [Web Report Designer]({%slug telerikreporting/designing-reports/report-designer-tools/web-report-designer/overview%}) is a pure HTML5/CSS3/jQuery widget and we recommend to host it outside the ASPX Form in order to behave as expected, without making post-back requests.

 ## See Also